Regulation on doctoral study and doctoral degrees at the University of Iceland School of Humanities, no. 1160/2015

 In exceptional circumstances, students may take leave from doctoral studies for up to one year at a time.
 The doctoral studies committee shall process applications for leave.[...]1

 Doctoral students who have neither completed annual registration nor formally applied for leave from studies may apply to recommence doctoral studies.
-The doctoral studies committee shall take a position on such applications, having consulted the supervisor and department/faculty.
+The doctoral studies committee shall take a position on such applications, having consulted the academic supervisor and department/faculty.
 Should such an application be accepted, this may be done on the condition that the doctoral student meet current requirements for doctoral study, despite having commenced the programme whilst other rules applied.

 1Amended by Article 6 of Regulation no. 1032/2019.